dphuongn/Neural-Network-Classifier/README.md

 * Make the folder dataset in the same directory of the .py file.
 Inside the dataset folder are **optdigits.tes**, **optdigits.tra**.

-* Navigate Mac terminal (or Window prompt) to the directory containig the .py file and enter:
+* Navigate Mac terminal (or Window prompt) to the directory containing the .py file and enter:
 ```
 $ python file_name.py
 ```